rokbenko/ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper/README.md

 ## 📖 Description 📖

-Python example using [CrewAI](https://www.crewai.com/), [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) as an	LLM, and [Exa](https://exa.ai/) as a tool designed for podcast hosts, helping them:
+Python example using [CrewAI](https://www.crewai.com/), [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) as an	LLM, and [Exa](https://exa.ai/) as a tool.

+It's designed for podcast hosts, helping them:
  - research a guest,
  - prepare detailed insights about the guest, and
  - suggest relevant questions for an upcoming episode with the guest.